 The financial services industry is characterized by rapid technological evolution, changes in customer requirements and preferences, frequent introduction of new services and products embodying new technologies, and the emergence of new industry standards and practices.
 To remain competitive, we must continue to stay abreast of the constantly evolving industry trends and to enhance and improve the responsiveness, security functionality and features of our services.
 In order to attract and retain customers, we must continue to invest in software development to enhance our information technology and improve our existing services.
 While we have not encountered such instances in the past three years, if we are unable to keep up with such changes could render our existing technologies and systems obsolete.
 Our success will depend, in part, on our ability to identify, develop, acquire or license leading technologies useful in our business, and respond to technological advances and emerging industry standards and practices in a cost-effective and timely way.
-The development of mobile applications and other proprietary technologies effectively or adapt our mobile applications, proprietary technologies and systems to meet customer requirements or emerging industry standards.
+The development of mobile applications and other proprietary technology entails significant technical and business risks.
+There can be no assurance that we will be able to use new technologies effectively or adapt our mobile applications, proprietary technologies and systems to meet customer requirements or emerging industry standards.
 While we have not encountered such instances in the past three years, if we are unable to adapt in a cost-effective and timely manner in response to changing market conditions or customer preferences, whether for technical, legal, financial or other reasons, our business may be materially and adversely affected.